tgstation-operations/website-v2/readme.md

 # tgstation13.org

+## HEADS UP!!!
+BRANCHES WERE RENAMED!!!
+The new default branch here is `main`.
+The previous website code was moved to the `legacy` branch.

 This is a rehash of the second(?) redesign with some more modern standards.

 Under the hood, this site uses the Eleventy static site generator to convert our single(!) `index.njk` page to static HTML.
 Is this really necessary?
 Absolutely not, we can just as easily get by with static HTML.